mziodev/Pets/Pets/MarkDown/ProjectNotes.md

 We have to adaptate the app to properly render on an iPad.

-## Dismissing sheet views
-We are going to change them to dismiss interactive, with the top bar visible.

 ## Edit chip ID info
 We can add an edit button to the chip ID sheet view.
 We could build a separate view for always editing the chip ID, with a navigation link from the petDetails view and an edit button in the sheet view.

-## Average weight
-We need to fix the 6 moths average weight because it's the same as 12 month average.

 ## Vaccines